 Primordial Light: TECHNIQUE

-It's not just about the toys, but the pleasure of using beautifully made precision instruments is part and parcel of the experience for most amateur astronomers.
+It's not only about the toys, but the pleasure of using beautifully made precision instruments is part and parcel of the experience for many amateur astronomers.
 Amateurs frequently call their toys “instruments” just as the pros do in a vain attempt to make the uninitiated think that they don’t regard them as toys.

 line